trytomakeyouprivate/main/README.md

 ## Post-installation Instructions
 1. Configure and enable USBGuard - details to follow
 2. Configure and restart DNSCrypt-proxy
-3. Consider installing a more secure and private out-of-the-box browser
+3. Consider installing a more secure and private out-of-the-box browser (Librewolf, Tor-Browser from Flathub are recommended)
 4. Use a VPN on non-WPA3 wifi connections

 ## Help Welcome